-Last year, Apple showed the biggest change in iOS firmware, a mobile operating system that many of us have enjoyed for a year now.
-Now the true evolution begins.
-Joni Yves and the IOS team had plenty of time to listen to feedback and dig deeper into the possibilities presented ever and took control of the software.
-And, finally, iOS 8 is here.
+Last year, Apple showed the biggest change in iOS firmware, the mobile operating system that many of us have been using for a year.
+Now begins the true evolution.
+Joni Yves and the IOS team had enough time to listen to feedback and dig deeper into the opportunities presented ever and took control of the software.
+And finally, iOS 8 is here.

 We expect a new Healthbook app, broken from the iTunes Radio app, to stand on their own, and maybe even split the multi-tasking screen on the iPad.
 Will all these dreams come true?

 Let's find out together.

 We will update this article, more and more will be announced, so please update how the story is still evolving.